Do Mesh Laundry Bags Protect Your Clothes?

 - Socks: Tired of the classic Mystery of the Missing Sock?
 Grab a mesh laundry and never have to worry about pulling lonely socks from the dryer ever again.

-- Jeans: You can put denim in mesh bags to protect buttons, zippers, and any detailing or distressing.
+- Jeans: You can put denim in laundry bags to protect buttons, zippers, and any detailing or distressing.

-- Coats: As long as your wool coat doesn’t have viscose lining, you can put it in a mesh bag to wash.
+- Coats: As long as your wool coat doesn’t have viscose lining, you can put it in a laundry bag to wash.
 Simply turn it inside out to protect the wool fibers.